miayam/cs-intro/004 Binary Search/README.md

 Your friend is up for the challenge!

 Your friend can only ask "Is this it?" and point at the ruler no more than 3 times.
-You can only answer, "Nope, move right further", "Nope, move left further", or "Yes, you got it!
+You can only answer, "Nope.
+Too low", "Nope.
+Too high.", or "Yes, you got it!
 Here's your money!"

 Your friend is a computer scientist.
 He probably can figure it out.

 He starts his first try at the middle (number 3) and ask, "Is this it?"

-You'd say, "Nope, move right further".
+You'd say, "Nope.
+Too low."

 You friend contemplates, "Hmmm, it is no use guessing the other half.
 How can I find the new middle position?"